On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Dynamical system analysis

+Using the invariant centre manifold theorem, we have shown that there exists a zero-measure set of initial conditions that lead from an unstable to a stable de Sitter state.
+This suggests the possibility of transient cosmological evolution between different de Sitter phases.

-In Figure~\ref{fig:2} we present complete phase space diagram of the dynamical system \eqref{eq:dyn_sys_e_proj} compactified with a circle at infinity of the phase space.
-Direction of arrows on the phase space curves indicates growing of the Einstein frame scale factor $\tilde{a}$.
+In Figure~\ref{fig:2}, we present the complete phase space diagram of the dynamical system \eqref{eq:dyn_sys_e_proj}, compactified with a circle at infinity of the phase space.
+The direction of arrows on the phase space curves indicates growing of the Einstein frame scale factor $\tilde{a}$.
 One can easily notice presence of the invariant centre manifold connecting critical point at the centre of the phase space $(\tilde{x}^{*}=0, v^{*}=0)$ with the point at $(\tilde{x}^{*}=0, v^{*}=\frac{1}{1+\lambda})$.
-The saddle--node topological structure of the critical point $(\tilde{x}^{*}=0, v^{*}=0)$ is clear.
+The saddle-node topological structure of the critical point $(\tilde{x}^{*}=0, v^{*}=0)$ is clear.